vj-presidio/specif-ai/README.md

 ## 📝 Version Controlled Requirements Management Made Easy

-Specif AI is a powerful desktop application built to streamline and organize your project requirements.
-With Specif AI, users can create a unified directory where all essential files are not only accessible and editable but also seamlessly synced with platforms like OneDrive, Dropbox, or any git-enabled local folder.
+Specifai is a powerful desktop application built to streamline and organize your project requirements.
+With Specifai, users can create a unified directory where all essential files are not only accessible and editable but also seamlessly synced with platforms like OneDrive, Dropbox, or any git-enabled local folder.
 This setup allows users to point to specific artifacts and data sources in a version-controlled environment, making collaboration and tracking effortless.
 Our goal is to enhance your development workflow by integrating seamlessly with the tools you already use, without adding complexity or obstacles.

 ## 🗺 Roadmap